This page describes all the tables and views contained in the DB file.

 asset_types

 A list of assets.
-In TataruBook, an asset is a commodity with separate unit price, such as a currency, a stock, a mutual fund, and so on.
+In TataruBook, an asset is a type of tradable ownership with separate unit price, such as a currency, a stock, a mutual fund, and so on.

 If you use only one currency and do not hold or trade other investments or commodities, then your asset_types table has only one record: the currency you use.